How To Make Jam

-A jam thermometer enables you to accurately measure the temperature of jam – helping you determine the setting point (when the jam has reached the correct consistency and is ready for jarring).
+A jam thermometer accurately measures the temperature of jam – helping to determine the setting point (when the jam has reached the correct consistency and is ready for jarring).

-Muslin pouches can be used to add pectin containing ingredients like apple, lemon, and orange peel to the fruit mixture during cooking, that can then be easily removed before jarring.
+Muslin pouches are used to add pectin containing ingredients like apple, lemon, and orange peel to the fruit mixture during cooking, before removing from the jam before jarring.

 Muslin squares are ideal for straining the hot fruit mixture before the final stage of cooking (when the sugar is added).
 Straining creates a jelly rather than a jam, but is a good option for fruit like currants that contain thick skin and pips.

-An alternative to straining, a sieve can also be used to remove skin, pips, and seed during the cooking process.
-The mixture may need compressing with a spoon to ensure as much juice as possible is extracted.
+An alternative to straining, a sieve is used to remove skin, pips, and seed during the cooking process.
+The mixture may need compressing with a spoon to extract as much juice as possible.

-A jam funnel is a very useful tool, making jam jar filling much easier and less messy.
+A jam funnel is a useful tool to make jam jar filling easier and less messy.

-A food mill can be used to grind the fruit into very small chunks.
-Especially useful for fruit with skin and large pips, and helps retain vitamins and nutrients in the jam.
+A food mill can be used to grind fruit into small pieces.
+It is especially useful for fruit with relatively thick skin and large pips, and helps retain vitamins and nutrients in the jam.

-Once the jam jars are filled and sealed, a cooling rack is useful to speed up the cooling process.
+Once the jam jars are filled and sealed, a cooling rack helps speed up the cooling process.

 Jam Jar Tongs

-Sterilising jars results in very hot jam jars, that need to be filled whilst hot.
+Sterilising jars requires the jars to be very hot, and the jars need to be filled when hot.
 Tongs are an excellent way of moving hot jam jars.

-A timer can be very useful to ensure that correct cooking times are followed.
+A timer is very useful to follow cooking times.
 This is particularly important in jam making to ensure a good set.

-See my selection of jam making equipment on Amazon UK.
+See all jam making equipment on Amazon UK.

 White currant jam sets easily and tastes indulgently sweet.
 It is a great way of enjoying a bumper crop of white currants (or red currants & blackcurrants).

 Strawberries make delicious jam, but it can be difficult to set.
 Strawberry and redcurrant jam is the solution, as yummy redcurrants are high in jam setting pectin.
 A simple and delicious solution!